splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 Use the following section to troubleshoot service errors, and view relevant traces for specific error types.

 * Errors by exception type - Displays errors with the span attribute ``exception.type``.
 Select a data point on the chart to view related traces and alert details for that time period.
 * Errors by status code - Displays errors based on the HTTP or gRPC error status code.
 Select a data point on the chart to view related traces and alert details for that selected time period and error.
-For more information about error status codes, see :new-page:`Semantic Conventions for HTTP Spans [space] <https://opentelemetry.io/docs/specs/semconv/http/http-spans/>`.
+For more information about error status codes, see :new-page:`Semantic Conventions for HTTP Spans <https://opentelemetry.io/docs/specs/semconv/http/http-spans/>`.

 Runtime metrics
 -----------------